 Step 1.
 Install an SEO Plugin

-I have a WordPress site and I love the Yoast SEO plug in.
-It is very beneficial for all your SEO needs because it works to create SEO friendly content like adding canonical tags, noindex tags and sitemaps automatically for you.
+This SEO plugin is very beneficial for all your SEO needs because it saves you gobs of time, and works to help you create SEO friendly content like adding canonical tags, no-index tags, social media integration, on-page analysis, creating XML sitemaps and rich snippets, automatically for you, and much, much more.

-If you don’t happen to use WordPress you can manually do it yourself, but it does take time and effort.
-However, most sites these days like WP, Squarespace and others have a plug in or other automatic built in SEO.
+If you don’t happen to use WordPress as your CMS you can manually do SEO yourself, but that will take tons of time and massive effort.

 Step 2.
 Determine Your Keywords